South Korea approves Ukraine arms transfer – WSJ

 South Korea has agreed to send hundreds of thousands of artillery shells to Ukraine under a “confidential arrangement” with the United States, the Wall Street Journal reported.
 The move would mark an about-face for Seoul, which has been reluctant to authorize lethal aid to Kiev.

-Under the reported agreement, South Korea will first ship the munitions to the US, which will then forward them on to Ukraine, sources told the Journal on Wednesday.
-Seoul and the Pentagon have so far declined to confirm the transfer, though both acknowledged ongoing talks for the shells.
+Under the reported agreement, South Korea will first ship the munitions to the US, which will then forward them on to Ukraine, sources told the WSJ on Wednesday.
+Seoul and the Pentagon have so far declined to confirm the transfer, though both acknowledged ongoing talks on the issue.

 However, South Korean Defense Ministry spokesman Jeon Ha-kyu said there were “inaccurate parts” in the WSJ report during a press briefing later on Wednesday, though did not specify further.